-For serious collectors of Japanese art and antiques, a visit to the Robert Mangold Gallery is a must.
+For serious collectors of Japanese art and antiques, a visit to Robert Mangold’s Kura Monzen Gallery is a must.
 The gallery carries a wide range of work, from Jomon to contemporary, with ceramics, tea ware, painting and Japanese armor well represented.

 As a result of this serious display of “doku-gaku” (self-study), Mangold is now one of the leading foreign experts on Japanese art and antiques.
 He deepens this study by attending a dozen or so auctions of Japanese art and antiques every month, coming across literally thousands of pieces a month.
 But, he is very discerning in what he buys.
-Mangold says: “First and foremost, I buy things that have a story behind them, something that gives them a reason to have value.
+Mangold says: “First and foremost quality and rarity are paramount, however above all else I seek things that have a story behind them, something that gives them a reason to have value.
 I like things that have `hagotai’, which is something you can sink your teeth into.”

-Mangold has a particular interest in the Japanese paintings (Nihonga) of the 1950s.
-Mangold says, “This period is interesting because before WWII, Nihonga was like many Japanese arts, in which there was a strong continuity from master to disciple, but in the war a whole generation of these students were wiped out, so there was sort of a blank.
+Mangold has a particular interest in specific periods of Japanese art, for example the Taisho period.
+Through the Meiji period in many Japanese arts, there was a strong continuity from master to disciple through apprenticeship.
+However the birth of art universities in the late 19th and early 20th centuries allowed young artist training by multiple teachers expanding their repertoire, and coupled with the turmoil of the Democratic movement and allied victory in the first World War (Japan was on the side of the allies then) allowed a flowering in the arts unprecedented.
+Unfortunately, suppression and the steady march toward the second world war caused a reversion to conservative traditions.
+During the war a whole generation of young artists were wiped out, resulting in a sort of a blank and a huge generation gap.
 So, right after the war, everybody picks up where they left off and starts painting 1934 again.
 But they quickly got away from that and started going in all these different directions, with thicker pigments, larger formats, and a lot more texture.
 So, by 1952, you see a completely different Nihonga.
 There’s not a particular name for it, so I just call it 50’s Japanese art.
-But, by the late 50’s, they started the Ningen Kokuho system that reveres tradition, so the brakes go on and everyone goes back to 1905.
-So you had this really short period of intense development and interest in the new, basically just lasting the decade of the 1950s.”
+But, by the later 50’s, the Ningen Kokuho system has begun that reveres tradition, so the brakes go on and everyone goes back to 1905.
+So you have this brief periods of intense development and interest in the new, and I believe we are in one of those now as well.”

 Of course, Mangold’s collection goes far beyond these striking paintings.
 He often runs thematic shows at his gallery and he’s always happy to pull out specific items or genres in response to a collector’s wishes, if given sufficient advance warning.

-Mangold deals with a lot of collectors and professionals, but he’s happy to accept visits to his gallery from serious amateurs looking for a special piece to bring home from Japan.
-In addition, for serious clients, Mangold is happy to make referrals to others shops and dealers.
-Finally, Mangold is willing to provide second-opinions and valuations for major purchases.
+Mangold deals with a lot of collectors and professionals, but he’s happy to accept visitors to his gallery looking for a special piece to bring home from Japan.
+In addition, for serious clients, Mangold is happy to make referrals to other shops and dealers.

 English address: